-Once-hot baby names such as Katrina, Sandy and Andrew immediately lost favor in the United States after they were attached to hurricanes and storms that caused death and destruction, according to the Social Security Administration.
+Once-hot baby names such as Katrina, Sandy and Andrew immediately lost favour in the United States after they were attached to hurricanes and storms that caused death and destruction, according to the Social Security Administration.

-As Hurricane Harvey barreled down on Corpus Christi Medical Center in Texas on Aug.
+As Hurricane Harvey barrelled down on Corpus Christi Medical Center in Texas on Aug.
 25, new mother Irma Rodriguez was still searching for the perfect name for her 7-pound bundle of joy.
 When a nurse suggested Harvey, “the mom agreed it was perfect,” the hospital said.